myNBGcode/PostmanCollections/i-bank Pay API v1.2/P2P.UseCase.developer.md

 #### How do I send money?

-Find from your list of contacts the members that use i-bank Pay with an **HTTP POST** request to the following URL
+Find from your list of contacts the members that use myWallet with an **HTTP POST** request to the following URL
 >https://apis.nbg.gr/public/sandbox/ibankpaysandbox/v1.2/P2P/discoverMemberV2

 Then invoke an **HTTP POST** request to the following URL to complete the payment